How to Undo Deleted Files on Windows?

 Conclusion:

-Note: If you using Windows 10 or other older versions.
-Follow this article to learn about three ways to upgrade to Windows 11 for free without losing data.
+Note: If you’re using Windows 10 or older versions, check our article on three ways to upgrade to Windows 11 for free without losing data.

 Frequently Asked Questions on Undo Deletion of Files